Hate Crime Prevention Team

-The Criminal Code of Canada contains several specific offences related to hate propaganda, such as advocating genocide, public incitement of hatred, and willful promotion of hatred.
-There is also an offence related to hate motivated mischief against religious property.
+The Criminal Code of Canada contains several specific sections and subsections covering offences related to hate propaganda (public incitement of hatred, willful promotion of hatred, advocating genocide, hate propaganda, willful promotion of antisemitism), and hate-motivated mischief against certain types of property.

 Reporting hate crimes

-Research indicates that only approximately 1 in 10 hate motivated incidents are reported to police.
-Many victims of hate motivated crimes do not report their victimization to the police, for a variety of reasons, including fear of retaliation, language or cultural barriers or a perception of the importance of the incident.
+Research indicates hate motivated incidents are underreported to police.
+Many victims of hate-motivated crimes do not report their victimization to the police for a variety of reasons, including fear or mistrust of police, fear of retaliation, language or cultural barriers, or a perception of the importance of the incident.

-If you have been a victim of a hate motivated-crime, or have witnessed a hate-motivated crime, please report it to police and have it investigated.
-It is crucial to the safety of all citizens that all incidents of hate be investigated, in order that a strong message is sent that hate will not be tolerated in Calgary communities.
+If you are a victim of a hate-motivated crime, or have witnessed a hate-motivated crime, please report it to police.
+It is crucial to the safety of all citizens that every incident of hate is investigated.
+This also reinforces our stance that hate will not be tolerated in Calgary communities.

 Be an active witness.
-Often our silence signals our consent in acts of hate or discrimination.
-If you observe a hate/bias incident or crime, consider being an active witness if it is safe to do so by using your cell phone to take pictures or video of the event; taking some notes of the date and time, what was said and done; and recording suspect descriptions, including age, height, weight, clothing, tattoos, and distinguishing features.
-When safe to do so provide the information to police.
+Silence or non-action are often perceived as condoning acts of hate or discrimination.
+When you observe a hate or bias incident or crime, if it is safe to do so, record pictures or video of the event with your cellphone.
+Take notes of when it occurred (date and time), and what exactly was said and done; describe the offenders (age, height, weight, clothing worn, distinguishing features such as tattoos) and provide the information to police.

-Although many citizens might not agree with the viewpoints of certain groups who openly demonstrate to voice hate based ideas, Canada is a free and democratic society that provides fundamental freedoms to all its citizens.
+Although many citizens might not agree with the viewpoints of certain groups who openly gather to voice their ideas, Canada is a free and democratic society that provides fundamental freedoms to all its citizens.

 The Calgary Police Service must balance the requirement to enforce Canadian laws with the duty to protect the fundamental rights and freedoms of all Canadians.
 Everyone has the following fundamental freedoms:

-- Freedom of thought, belief, opinion and expression, including freedom of the press and other media of communication;
+Freedom of thought, belief, opinion and expression, including freedom of the press

 The Charter states that individuals have the freedom to their own thoughts, beliefs, and opinions and can express those openly.
 The only time the police would infringe on that right is when the law is broken.

-If you're witnessing a crime or are involved in an emergency situation, please call 9-1-1.
+If you're witnessing a crime in progress or are involved in an emergency, call 9-1-1.